akka/akka/akka-docs-dev/rst/scala/stream.rst

 elements in flight and in buffers at any given time.
 Please note that while this allows to estimate an limit memory use it is not strictly bound to the size in memory of these elements.

-We define a few key words which will be used though out the entire documentation:
+First we define the terminology which will be used though out the entire documentation:

 Stream
   An active process that involves moving and transforming data.